upleveled/hotline-bling-codealong/readme.md

 ## Tests

-The test setup for this app showcases
+The test setup for this app showcases:

 1. A managed Expo app
 2. GitHub Actions